Naser Orić: Beginning of the war in Srebrenica

 Srebrenica, and the surrounding Central Podrinje region, held immense strategic importance to both the Serbs and the Bosniaks during the ensuing Bosnian war.

 Srebrenica was a focal point in the Serb strategy and was gradually isolated by the Serb forces in 1992.
 By April 1992, the Yugoslav People's Army (JNA) had set up artillery at all strategic points surrounding Srebrenica.
 In 1992, Bosniak villages around Srebrenica were under attacks by Serb forces.
-According to the Naser Oric trial judgement:"Between April 1992 and March 1993, Srebrenica town and the villages in the area held by Bosnian Muslims were constantly subjected to Serb military assaults, including artillery attacks, sniper fire, as well as occasional bombing from aircraft.
+According to the Naser Orić trial judgement:"Between April 1992 and March 1993, Srebrenica town and the villages in the area held by Bosnian Muslims were constantly subjected to Serb military assaults, including artillery attacks, sniper fire, as well as occasional bombing from aircraft.
 Each onslaught followed a similar pattern.
 Serb soldiers and paramilitaries surrounded a Bosnian Muslim village or hamlet, called upon the population to surrender their weapons, and then began shelling and shooting.
 In most cases, they then entered the village or hamlet, expelled or killed the Bosniak forces, who offered no significant resistance.
 Meanwhile, in a number of villages around Srebrenica the Bosniak population began to organize local resistance groups.

 From April 1992 onward, Naser Orić personally led a group of 20-30 Bosnian Muslim fighters from his native Potočari, a village about four kilometres northeast of Srebrenica.
 Orić was chief of the Potočari police sub-station and his group was involved in holding the front line and resisting Serb attacks on Potočari.

 On April 18, 1992, Srebrenica fell to the Bosnian Serbs.
-However, Naser Orić and a handful of lightly-armed fighters based in Potočari ambushed and killed a number of Serb paramilitaries.
+However, Naser Orić and a handful of lightly armed fighters based in Potočari ambushed and killed a number of Serb paramilitaries.
 On 6 May, Bosniaks led by Naser Orić carried out their first attack on a village, Gniona, to the north of the town of Srebrenica in which some Serb civilian were massacred.
-On May 8, 1992, a leader of the Serb forces at Srebrenica, Goran Zekic was killed in an ambush.
+On May 8, 1992, a leader of the Serb forces at Srebrenica, Goran Zekić was killed in an ambush.
 At around the same time, the Serb forces retreated from Srebrenica and Naser Orić, together with other Bosnian Muslim fighters and civilians reoccupied Srebrenica.